 Fixed Abrasives Take Lapping Into Another Dimension

-Traditionally, the grinding process known as lapping has been employed in stock removal of metal and ceramic workpieces to achieve a desired concentrically or “ﬂatness.”
-Flat lapping typically involves a slurry of loose aluminum oxide, silicon carbide or other abrasive grains ﬂowed across a rotating lap plate in either a water-based, synthetic or oil-based vehicle.
-This creates an abrasive ﬁlm between the plates and the workpiece that enables stock removal from a single side or from both sides simultaneously, of regular or irregular shapes, without distortion from clamping or heat.
-The loose abrasives leave a dirty residue that must be rinsed clean after lapping.
+Traditionally, the grinding process known as lapping has been employed in stock removal of metal and ceramic workpieces to achieve a desired concentrically or “ﬂatness”.
+The flat lapping process typically involves a slurry.
+Commonly, with loose aluminum oxide, silicon carbide, or other abrasive grains; ﬂowed across a rotating lap plate in either a water-based, synthetic, or oil-based vehicle.
+Doing so causes an abrasive ﬁlm between the plates and the workpiece.
+This enables stock removal from a single side or from both sides.
+Simultaneously, the lapping dimensions of regular or irregular shapes, surface distortion from clamping, or heat will not occur.
+The loose abrasives leave a dirty residue that must go through a rinsing process to clean after lapping.
 Controlling this loose abrasive process in most cases has to rely on the experience of machine operators.

-Many companies have discovered the beneﬁts of replacing their traditional ﬂat-lapping operations with a newer technology called ﬂathoning—a process commonly known as clean lapping.
-Flat-honing replaces the “black magic” associated with the intense operator involvement for consistent
+Many companies have discovered the beneﬁts of replacing their traditional ﬂat-lapping operations with newer technology.
+This operation called ﬂathoning refers to a process as clean lapping.
+Honing replaces the “black magic” associated with the intense operator involvement for consistent

 ﬁnished product with today’s abrasive technology and CNC machinery.

-But ﬂathoning machines are unlike conventional ﬁxed abrasive grinders used for sizing components.
+However, ﬂathoning machines are unlike conventional ﬁx abrasive grinders for sizing components.
 Clean lapping far exceeds the 0.0002- to 0.0003-inch tolerances of conventional grinders, and it takes that 0.025 inch of carbide stock off both sides simultaneously within 4 to 5 minutes.
-On a smaller machine, 100 to 150 inserts can be ﬁnished within 7 to 8 minutes, a rate of 700 to 1,000 parts per hour.
-Speed is a primary reason double-sided ﬂathoning is replacing conventional grinding and ﬂat lapping in numerous applications across many industries.
-One ﬂathoning machine can often replace three to four grinders and their associated labor and over-head, or reducing it can decrease high tolerance lapping cycles to a few minutes.
-Stock removal rates are multiples of 10 to 20 faster than lapping.
+On a smaller machine, 100 to 150 inserts can finish within 7 to 8 minutes, a rate of 700 to 1,000 parts per hour.
+Speed is a primary reason double-side ﬂathoning is replacing conventional grinding and ﬂat lapping in numerous applications across many industries.
+One ﬂathoning machine can often replace three to four grinders and their associated labor; and over-head or reducing it can decrease high tolerance lapping cycles to a few minutes.
+Stock removal rates are multiples of 10 to 20 times faster than lapping.
 Achieving certain tolerances are now higher than those workpieces that are undergoing a lapping process.

 - Parts exceed the 0.0002-inch tolerance threshold.